skip to content

 Black Advisory Hub

-Click here for more information on the recent opening of Alexander Crummell fully-funded PhD scholarships for students with Black or Black-mixed ethnicity.
+The Alexander Crummell Fund provides fully-funded scholarships for students with Black or Black-mixed ethnicity applying for science-based subjects:

 • Get funding or arrange financing before you start studying - without proof of finances you will not be admitted to the University and will not be able to study here.
 Do not expect to be able to find funding after your course starts.

 • Apply for many funding opportunities - both internal and external to the University.
-If you’re applying for a Departmental award or funded place, do also apply for other funding schemes so you don’t miss their deadlines if the Department does not offer you an award.
+If you’re applying for a departmental award or funded place, do also apply for other funding schemes so you don’t miss their deadlines if the department does not offer you an award.
+You can accept smaller amounts from each fund if you are awarded multiple scholarships.

-How I made 3 successful funding application to Cambridge...
+How I made three successful funding applications to Cambridge...

 - PhD student